We want to allow “Path MTU discovery” through a NetWall firewall, how can we accomplish this?

 For IPv6, Path MTU Discovery works by initially assuming the path MTU is the same as the MTU on the link layer interface where the traffic originates.
 Then, similar to IPv4, any device along the path whose MTU is smaller than the packet will drop the packet and send back an ICMPv6 Packet Too Big (Type 2) message containing its MTU, allowing the source host to reduce its Path MTU appropriately.
 The process is repeated until the MTU is small enough to traverse the entire path without fragmentation.

 An example of the concept of Path MTU Discovery is visualized in the picture below (IPv6).

-Why is it not allowed by default?
+Why not allowed by default?

 As the NetWall firewall is a network security product we want to avoid letting trace route, ping, or any of the other ICMP messages into and through a network from the Internet, as this would be an invitation for network mapping, and could be the basis for an attack.
 This is the reason why we do not allow this behavior by default.

 In cOS Core there are three options that need to be set correctly in order to allow Path MTU discovery.

 This setting can be found under System->Advanced Settings->IP in the WebUI.
 By default, this setting is configured to be 65535 which means that we remove the “Don’t Fragment” flag from all packets.
 In order to allow Path MTU discovery this needs to be set to a reasonable value where we want to strip the DF flag.
 In other words, lower than 750.

 2. “Forward ICMP errors” + “Enable IPv4 Path MTU Discovery”